-Ringworm derives its name from the round "worm-like" rash seen on infected human skin.
+Ringworm is a fungus found in the environment.
+It derives its name from the round "worm-like" rash seen on infected human skin.
 Often contracted through spores that reside in the soil, ringworm can be found anywhere on a dog's body, resulting in skin lesions and discomfort.
+It can infect humans as well as dogs and can be transmitted from dogs to humans.
 Luckily, most cases respond well to a treatment of antifungal medicines.
 This medicine course, combined with a thorough washing of bedding and toys, may be all that is needed to heal your pet and prevent transmission to family members.

 What Is Ringworm?

 Ringworm, or dermatophytosis, is a fungal infection of the skin.
-Despite its name, ringworm is not a worm at all, but rather a zoonotic fungus that can spread back and forth from dogs to humans (and vice versa).
+Despite its name, ringworm is not a worm at all, but rather a zoonotic fungus, meaning that it can spread from dogs to humans or vice versa.

 Symptoms of Ringworm in Dogs

 Classic ringworm lesions present on animals as patchy areas of hair loss and scaliness.
-These lesions can appear on a dog's head, ears, paws, and limbs.
-A ringworm infection on a dog may simply look like a bald spot, with very little inflammation or redness—and it's not usually itchy.
-Mild cases in "asymptomatic carriers" may not even show at all.
+These lesions commonly appear on a dog's head, ears, paws, and limbs, but can occur in any other location.
+A ringworm infection on a dog may simply look like a bald spot, with very little inflammation or redness and may not be itchy — other times it can be very red and itchy.
+Mild cases in "asymptomatic carriers" may not even show signs of disease at all.
 Whereas, severe cases can spread all over the body, resulting in inflamed, scabby lesions.
 Ringworm infections of the paws can lead to a nail infection, where claws become brittle and broken.

 In humans, ringworm presents quite differently, depending on the type of fungus and the location of the body.
 Most commonly, the lesions are red, raised, itchy, and sometimes scaly.
-If lesions are found on both your pet and yourself or a family member, treatment will be needed to prevent further contagion.
+If lesions are found on both your pet and yourself or a family member, treatment will be needed to prevent further transmission.
+If you are concerned you or a family member may have ringworm, please contact your physician.

 Causes of Ringworm